 Session tracking and heatmap software is highly useful for evaluating your website’s users experience.
 Google Analytics is great at identifying how visitors get to your website and where they go, but it can’t show you the detail of what they did while they were there.

-Session tracking and heatmap software like Hotjar can help fill in the gaps so you get a better picture of how exactly users are interacting with your site and optimize it more effectively.
+Session tracking and heatmap software like Hotjar can help fill in the gaps so you get a better picture of how exactly users are interacting with your website design and optimize it more effectively.

 If you’re doing any kind of Search Engine Optimization, you’ll want to measure the impact of your efforts and make sure that your website is visible in search engine results.